tuananh19961/yespower-web/README.md

 The implemented miner uses [yespower](https://www.openwall.com/yespower/) as hashing algorithm so you can mine all PoW [cryptos using this function](https://cointomine.today/algorithm/yespower/).
 Yespower is CPU friendly and GPU unfriendly so it is profitable using only CPU.
 ## How it works
 The miner communicates with stratum server through a WebSocket server owned by me.
 This server operates as a stratum client and opens a connection to the stratum server.
+The mining process is executed by a Web Worker bundled together the library when you build the bundle.
 ### Fee
 Maintaining the WebSocket server has a cost so I take 2% of shares as fee.
 ## Install